Khalid-Siddiqi/Khalid-Siddiqi/README.md

 - Hi, I’m @Khalid-Siddiqi
-- I’m interested in Development and Computer Networking
+- I’m interested in Development and Computer Vision.
-- I also fancy Cyber Security.
+- I also fancy Computer Networking.
-- I’m currently doing BCS form FAST NUCES Karachi
+- I’m currently doing BCS from FAST NUCES Karachi
-- I’m looking to participate in speed coding competitions on Nataional and International level.
+- I’m looking to participate in speed coding competitions on national and International levels.

 <!---
 Khalid-Siddiqi/Khalid-Siddiqi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.